You Can Win Big with Counting Cards... and Counting Inventory

 Charlie: If you get this right, Ray, you can drive anywhere you want as slow as you want.

-This classic scene displays how Charlie Babbit’s ethics were horrible, he clearly understood how to beat the house as counting cards is quite an advantage.
-Tracking the cards helps Raymond make an informed decision when it’s time to ask for more cards – or not.
+Charlie Babbit’s ethics were horrible, but he clearly understood how to beat the house as counting cards is quite an advantage.
+Tracking the dealt cards helps Raymond make an informed decision when it’s time to ask for more cards - or not.
 Of course, Raymond is right… counting cards is bad.

-However, for your purposes, “counting” food inventory is good!
-Continuously tracking inventory regarding what’s been used and what remains in storage allows staff to place the best vendor orders.
-The ultimate goal of the inventory “game” is to have optimal inventory on hand in every moment in order to maximize profits.
-Given that food costs typically account for one-third (or more) of a restaurant’s overhead, it is important to maximize every advantage to “beat the house.”
-And in this case, “counting” won’t negatively impact your moral fiber.
+You win the inventory management “game” when you have optimal inventory on hand in every moment in order to maximize profits.
+Given that food costs typically account for about one-third of a restaurant’s overhead, it is important to maximize every advantage to “beat the house.”
+And in this case, “counting” won’t get you thrown out of the house.